 Avoid saying, “I’m the parent, so you need to respect me!” because it will mostly backfire on you.

 Instead of controlling how your kid should treat you, concentrate more on his behavior.
-Remind him that he needs to obey the rules whether he likes or not.
+Remind him that he needs to obey the rules whether he likes it or not.
 Highlight the fact that being disrespectful is wrong, no matter how a person feels.

-A lot of parents who deal with a disrespectful kid try to fix the situation by becoming very strict.
+Many parents who deal with a disrespectful kid try to fix the situation by becoming very strict.
 They often forgot how vital it is to provide positive feedback to rectify and correct behavior.

 If your children make an effort to follow you, give them praise as a reward.
 Also, proactively acknowledge all the good things that they do.